-Our understanding of the subsurface soil conditions underlying the site was developed by means of one (1) exploratory test pit excavated to a depth of about eight (8) feet beneath existing site grades on May 13, 2022 with portable Geoprobe excavating equipment.
-The location of the exploratory test pit was located in the field by marking off distances from existing and/or known site features and are shown in relation to the proposed new shop building structure and/or the associated new site improvements on the Site Exploration Plan, Figure No. 2.
-A detailed log of the test pit, presenting conditions encountered at the location explored, is presented in the Appendix, Figure No. A-4.
+Our understanding of the subsurface soil conditions underlying the site was developed by means of two (2) exploratory core holes in the easterly northbound lane of Pheasant Avenue SE and four (4) exploratory test pits excavated to depths of about seven (7) to eight (8) feet beneath existing site grades on March 6 and March 7, 2024, respectively, with tracked excavating equipment.
+As well as The location of the exploratory core holes and test pits were located in the field by marking off distances from existing and/or known site features and are shown in relation to the existing site improvements on the Site Exploration Plan, Figure No. 2.
+Detailed logs of the test pits and core holes, presenting conditions encountered at the locations explored, are presented in the Appendix, Figure No's.
+A-4 through A-6.

-The exploratory test pit excavation was observed by staff from Redmond Geotechnical Services, LLC who logged the test pit exploration and obtained representative samples of the subsurface soils encountered at the site.
-Additionally, the elevation of the exploratory test pit excavation was referenced from the Salem West Quadrangle and should be considered as approximate.
+The exploratory test pit excavations and core holes were observed by staff from Redmond Geotechnical Services, LLC who logged the test pit explorations and/or core holes and obtained representative samples of the subsurface soils encountered at the site.
+Additionally, the elevation of the exploratory test pit excavation was referenced from a topographic survey and/or proposed site development plan and should be considered as approximate.
 All subsurface soils encountered at the site and/or within the exploratory test pit excavation were logged and classified in general conformance with the Unified Soil Classification System (USCS) which is outlined on Figure No. A-3.

-The test pit explorations revealed that the subject site is underlain by native soil deposits comprised of alluvial soils composed of a surficial layer of dark brown, wet, soft, organic, sandy, clayey silt topsoil materials to depths of about 10 to 14 inches.
-These surficial topsoil materials were inturn underlain by medium brown, very moist, medium stiff, clayey, sandy silt to the maximum depth explored of about eight (8) feet beneath the existing site and/or surface grades.
-These clayey, sandy silt soil deposits become sandier below a depth of about five (5) feet and are best characterized by relatively moderate strength and low to moderate compressibility.
+The test pit explorations revealed that the subject site is underlain by native soil deposits comprised of a surficial layer of dark brown, wet, soft, organic, sandy, clayey silt topsoil material to depths of about 10 to 14 inches.
+These surficial topsoil materials were inturn underlain by medium to reddishbrown, very moist, soft to medium stiff, sandy, clayey silt residual soils to depths of about four (4) to five (5) feet beneath the existing site and/or surface grades.
+These sandy, clayey silt soil deposits exhibit characteristics of highly weathered bedrock at a depth of about four (4) to five (5) feet and are best characterized by relatively moderate strength and low to moderate compressibility.
+The upper residual soils were inturn underlain at depth by reddish-to orangish-brown, moist, medium dense to dense, highly to moderately weathered basalt bedrock deposits to the maximum depth explored of about eight (8) feet beneath the existing site and/or surface grades.
+The highly to moderate to high strength and low compressibility.